Introduction

 Blog Page Structure

 A blog page is generated, meaning that once you create and publish a new blog post, it’s available on your site and has quite a fixed structure as shown in the diagram below.
-The page comprises a number of sections such as a header (1), the content from your post (2), a sidebar (3) and a footer at the bottom of the page (not shown).
+Typically, the page comprises a number of sections such as a header (1), the content from your post (2), a sidebar (3) and a footer at the bottom of the page (not shown).

 blog structure posts